shienlong/parallel/README.md

 ![alt text](https://github.com/shienlong/parallel/blob/master/Archi04.PNG)

+Phase 1: Data Acquisition

+- what type of data, format of data
+- where obtain data from

+Phase 2: Edge Pi

+- what is happening in this phase...

+Phase 3: HDFS (consist of namenode & datanode)

+- what is happening in this phase...

+Phase 4: Visualization

+- what is the output

 ## 4. Explanation of all the components being involved in the project.
 Adjustment of why these components are being used.
 (Hafiz)